-Jennifer Aniston Is Not Dating Her Boxing Trainer, Leyon Azubuike, Gossip Cop Reports
+Jennifer Aniston Is Not Dating Her Boxing Trainer, Leyon Azubuike, ‘Gossip Cop’ Reports

-Jennifer Aniston’s love life is still constant tabloid fodder even though she and Justin Theroux separated earlier this year.
+Jennifer Aniston’s love life is still constant tabloid fodder, even though she and Justin Theroux separated earlier this year.
 Now there are claims that the former Friends actress is in a romantic relationship with her boxing trainer, Leyon Azubuike.
-But Gossip Cop is on the case and they claim that the articles are fake news.
+But Gossip Cop is on the case, and they claim that the articles are fake news.

 As Gossip Cop reports, Star Magazine published an article about the rumors in which they quote an alleged source who claimed that Aniston and Azubuike’s relationship involved more than workouts.